cjbeauchamp/KiiTrain/README.md

 9. Use server extension to read in data from other sensors.
 Controller sends data, parsed and updates state of sub-sensors.

 	- Create `../extensions/main.js` method `sensor_reading`
+		- Do it little by little, so you can see how it's put together
 	- Download Kii server extensions

 		$ cd ./extensions